 - Database Servers contains templates that can monitor various database servers: MSSQL, Oracle, MySQL.

-- Virtual Machines contains templates that allow to monitor a KVM hypervisor and a KVM-based guest machine.
+- Virtual Machines contains templates that allow to monitor hypervisors and virtual machines, such as KVM, Hyper-V and VMware ESXi.

 - Other Applications and Services contains templates that allow to monitor various applications and services that can’t be classified as one of the above.

 All the standard device templates are divided into three categories by their target device group.
 The standard categories are:

 - UPS contains templates that are configured to check an overall UPS health, battery usage stats.